Jeffrey Fermin

 When multiple witnesses report on the same incident, distinguishing facts from opinions can be challenging.
 Emotions can run high, and subtle differences in each account may cause confusion.

-For example, in a workplace incident where several employees provide their perspectives, critical details can get lost amid subjective descriptions.
-A clear, factual summary is essential to pinpoint commonalities and highlight discrepancies, helping HR professionals focus on what really happened.
+In a workplace incident where several employees provide their perspectives, critical details can get lost amid subjective descriptions.
+A clear, factual summary is essential to pinpoint commonalities and highlight discrepancies, helping HR professionals focus on what actually happened.

 "Summarize these witness statements into clear bullet points, focusing on key facts and noting any areas of agreement or disagreement."